-The first Filipino governor of Palawan was the Hon.
-Ambrosio Pablo, who took office in 1914.
+The first Filipino governor of Palawan was Ambrosio Pablo, who took office in 1914.

-During World War 2, Palawan became two separate areas: the Free and the Occupied, each with a governor: Gaudencio Abordo for the Commonwealth, and Inigo Pena for the Japanese-occupied portion.
-After the war, Palawan’s history marched along as it would to what it is today.
+During World War II, Palawan was divided into two parts-- the Free and the Occupied, each with a governor.
+Gaudencio Abordo was governor for the Commonwealth while Inigo Peña was for the Japanese-occupied portion.

 PALAWAN is home to several ethnolinguistic groups: the Tagbanua, Palaw'an, Tau't bato, and the Bataks

 They live in remote villages in the mountains and coastal areas.
 Their ancestors are believed to have occupied the province long before Malay settlers from the Madjapahit Empire of Indonesia arrived in these islands in the latter 12th or 13th centuries.
 In 1962, a team of anthropologists from the National Museum led by Dr. Robert Fox unearthed fossils at Lipuun Point (now known as the Tabon Cave complex) that were classified as those of Homo Sapiens and believed to be 22,000 to 24,000 years old.
 With the recovery of the Tabon man fossils and other significant findings in the area , the place came to be known as the Cradle of Philippines Civilization.